ww2

 proc print data=new_data;

-• In the first phrase there are no spaces, so the COUNTW function counts a total of only 1 word.
+• In the phrase “Hey_everyone,” there are absolutely no spaces.
+Consequently, the COUNTW function treats the entire string, including the embedded underscore, as a single unit, yielding a count of only 1 word.

 /*create new dataset that shows number of words in each row*/